 As I grew, you provided what I needed to grow and succeed.
 Constant and repeated daily encouragement.
 Speech therapy.
 Excellent teachers.
 Ample father and son time.
 When I was placed in the classroom of an ignorant battle-axe who used the “r” word to describe me, you found a teacher who drew me out and helped me flourish.
 When I entered high school with a teenager’s predictable arrogance, you knocked me down a few pegs and had me placed in remedial English.
 When I lazed off and didn’t do my best, you laid down the law.
 Slothfulness was strictly prohibited; excellence was encouraged.
 You believed in me when I simply could not.
 When Miss Pat died, you diligently worked to help me find ways around my profound grief.
 When I wanted to give up, you forbid it.
 That infinite and profound love a parent has for their children wasn’t just apparent, it was obvious.
 It remains so to this day, as I approach 60 and you continue to beat the odds at 91.

 It’s said that we don’t fully appreciate our parents until we have our own children.
 I’ve always been so proud of mine.
 They not only helped us accomplish great things, but they gave unselfishly of themselves for others.
-Pioneers in Arizona’s programs to improve the lives of those with developmental disabilities, their efforts ensured better lives for my brother Dan and everyone else who needs a helping hand to succeed.
+Pioneers in Arizona’s programs to improve the lives of those with developmental disabilities, their efforts ensured better lives for my brother Dan and others with special needs.
 Dad helped scores of former inmates find new lives once they paid their dues to society.
 Mom was influential in building the Special Olympics program into the respected giant in advocacy it has become.

 We arrived in Arizona a few days before the dawn of 1967.
 Six of us (and my hamster) in a 1965 Chevy BelAir pulling the largest U-Haul trailer available.
 My brother Bill, who was 10 at that time, would have died of complications caused by severe asthma if they hadn’t left everything they knew and loved from our home in northern Illinois.
 There was no question, no debate: we packed everything we could bring, and we left.
 Dad carried Bill to the car, because he was too weak to walk.
 We spent Christmas 1966 in a St. Louis motel with a blizzard raging outside.
 They had little money, but we had each other.
 Their main focus was keeping our beloved Bill alive.
 Other than a distant relative, we knew nobody there.
 Both parents secured employment and kept us housed and fed.
 Within a year, they bought a house.
 Another year later, they moved us to Florence, the place I knew as “home.”
 It was a small, dusty desert town, but it was wonderful.
 Nearly a half-century later, our roots remain there, along with lifelong friends and wondrous memories.